Ein Manrico, der mit italienischem Habitus und samtenem Schmelz auch die hellen Höhen mühelos pariert.

 German-Brazilian tenor Martin Muehle was born in Porto Alegre in Brazil and studied at the Musikhochschule in Lübeck, Germany.
 He has been praised for his vocal prowess and dramatic intensity on stage in some of the most challenging tenor roles.

 In the 2017-18 season Mr. Muehle makes his role and house debut at Teatro Massimo in Palermo as Maurizio in Cilea’s Adriana Lecouvreur opposite Angela Gheorghiu and conducted by Daniel Oren.
 He then makes his role debut as Manrico in a new production of Verdi’s Il Trovatore at Konzert Theater Bern.
 He returns to the Nationaltheater Mannheim as Calaf in Puccini’s Turandot and then makes his house debut at Teatro Petruzzelli in Bari in the title role of Giordano’s Andrea Chénier.
-He finishes the season with two productions of a signature role, Don José in Bizet’s Carmen, at Konzert Theater Bern and the Bregenz Festival in summer 2018.
+He finishes the season with three productions of a signature role, Don José in Bizet’s Carmen, at the National Theatre in Prague, Konzert Theater Bern and the Bregenz Festival in summer 2018.
 Future seasons include his debuts with Seattle Opera and Théâtre du Capitole Toulouse.

 Mr. Muehle’s 2016-17 season included a number of important role and house debuts.
 The season started with his much anticipated role debut singing the title role in Wagner’s Lohengrin in a new production by Vincent Boussard at Theater St. Gallen, with further performances of the role at the Nationaltheater Mannheim conducted by Alexander Soddy.
 He debuted as Calaf in a new production of Turandot at Oper Köln and in a revival at Teatro Filarmonico in Verona, while audiences at the Deutsche Oper Berlin heard him for the first time as fiery Andrea Chénier.
 He ended the season with his debut at the Bregenz Festival in summer 2017 as Don José in a new production of Carmen directed by Kasper Holten and conducted by Paolo Carignani.